-20.4 Medical certificates - Rural fire service stream
+20.5 Medical certificates - Rural fire service stream

-- (a) An employee in the Rural fire service stream shall produce a medical certificate from a medical practitioner, specifying: - (i) the nature of the illness; and - (ii) the period or approximate period during which the employee will be unable to work. - (b) The Commissioner may dispense with the requirement to produce a medical certificate where the absence does not exceed three consecutive working days. - (c) A dental certificate may be accepted in lieu of a medical certificate.
+- (a) Where a sick leave absence exceeds three consecutive working days an employee in the Rural fire service stream shall produce a medical certificate from a medical practitioner, specifying: - (i) the nature of the illness; and - (ii) the period or approximate period during which the employee will be unable to work. - (b) The Commissioner may dispense with the requirement to produce a medical certificate where the absence does not exceed three consecutive working days. - (c) A dental certificate may be accepted in lieu of a medical certificate.
 The maximum leave which may be granted on production of a dental certificate is five consecutive working days. - (d) Sick leave may be granted in lieu of annual leave or long service leave already approved where: - (i) an employee becomes ill prior to the commencement of the annual leave or long service leave and submits an application in writing supported by a medical certificate to the Commissioner before commencing that leave; or - (ii) an employee becomes ill after commencing the annual leave or long service leave and submits an application in writing supported by a medical certificate to the Commissioner and: - (A) in the case of annual leave, the period of illness is in excess of three working days; - (B) in the case of long service leave, the period of illness is at least one week.